-Tuberculin skin testing is mandatory for all students enrolled in the MSN program on an annual basis during practicum participation.
-The SON assumes no responsibility for students who convert to positive PPD results after exposure in the practicum agency.
+Tuberculin skin testing is mandatory for all students enrolled in the MSN program on an annual basis during clinical participation.
+The SON assumes no responsibility for students who convert to positive PPD results after exposure in the clinical agency.

-- Students with negative PPD results will be required to repeat the test annually during practicum participation. - Students with negative PPD results and assigned clinical experience at certain host clinical agencies may be required to repeat the test more frequently than the minimum bi-annual requirement. - Students with positive PPD results will be required to submit a baseline chest x-ray report indicating absence of active disease or a negative QuantiFERON TB test on an annual basis.
+- Students with negative PPD results will be required to repeat the test annually during clinical participation. - Students with negative PPD results assigned to certain host clinical agencies may be required to repeat the test more frequently than the minimum bi-annual requirement. - Students with positive PPD results will be required to submit a baseline chest x-ray report indicating absence of active disease or a negative QuantiFERON TB test on an annual basis.